cdozdil/OptiScaler/Config.md

 # Configuration
-This document will try to explain the `nvngx.ini` and in-game menu (shortcut key for opening menu is **INSERT**) settings as much as possible.
+This document will try to explain the `OptiScaler.ini` and in-game menu (shortcut key for opening menu is **INSERT**) settings as much as possible.

 ![in-game menu](images/menu043.png)

 ### Upscalers
 OptiScaler supports DirectX 11, DirectX 12 and Vulkan APIs with multiple upscaler backends.
-You can select which upscaler to use in the `[Upscalers]` section of the `nvngx.ini` file.
+You can select which upscaler to use in the `[Upscalers]` section of the `OptiScaler.ini` file.

 ```ini
 [Upscalers]